<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.arunhasablog.com/?p=1139</guid>

-Week in NY&#160;10/4-10/10/2010 is a post from Arun's blog.
-Click here to check it out.
-I&#8217;ll start off this week&#8217;s post with a picture of my daily wear watches.
+<description><![CDATA[I&#8217;ll start off this week&#8217;s post with a picture of my daily wear watches.
 The watch on the left is the Casio G-Shock GW9200-1 Riseman.
 It is a solar, atomic watch that gives temperature, altitude and pressure readings.
-I like [...]]]></description>
+I like it because it looks futuristic like a Gundam.
+The watch on the right is a [&#8230;]]]></description>

-<p>I&#8217;ll start off this week&#8217;s post with a picture of my daily wear watches.</p>
+<content:encoded><![CDATA[<p>I&#8217;ll start off this week&#8217;s post with a picture of my daily wear watches.</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072333119/"><img src="http://farm5.static.flickr.com/4103/5072333119_ec2a1364ca.jpg" alt="" width="500" height="333" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072333119/"><img alt="" src="http://farm5.static.flickr.com/4103/5072333119_ec2a1364ca.jpg" width="500" height="333" /></a></p>

 <p>The watch on the left is the <a href="http://www.amazon.com/Casio-GW9200-1-G-Shock-Riseman-Alti-Therm/dp/B001A62M04/ref=sr_1_1?ie=UTF8&amp;qid=1286827458&amp;sr=8-1">Casio G-Shock GW9200-1 Riseman</a>.
 It is a solar, atomic watch that gives temperature, altitude and pressure readings.
 I like it because it looks futuristic like a Gundam.
 The watch on the right is a <a href="http://www.amazon.com/Seiko-SNK809-Automatic-Black-Strap/dp/B002SSUQFG/ref=wl_it_dp_o?ie=UTF8&amp;coliid=I3213BFZAEQBZY&amp;colid=6A2ULPKMF310">Seiko SNK809</a> that was modified by a guy in Hong Kong called <a href="http://s161.photobucket.com/albums/t208/yobokies/?start=all">Yobokies</a>.
 I bought this watch because of its affordable price and similarity to the <a href="http://www.gnomonwatches.com/Sinn656.html">Sinn 656</a>:</p>

-<p><a href="http://www.arunhasablog.com/wp-content/uploads/2010/10/Sinn656L.jpg" rel="lightbox[1139]"><img class="aligncenter size-medium wp-image-1140" title="Sinn656L" src="http://www.arunhasablog.com/wp-content/uploads/2010/10/Sinn656L-500x375.jpg" alt="" width="500" height="375" /></a></p>
+<a href="http://www.arunhasablog.com/wp-content/uploads/2010/10/Sinn656L.jpg" rel="lightbox[1139]"><img class="aligncenter size-medium wp-image-1140" title="Sinn656L" alt="" src="http://www.arunhasablog.com/wp-content/uploads/2010/10/Sinn656L-500x375.jpg" width="500" height="375" /></a></p>

-<p>Justin and I spent most of Tuesday studying for out midterm on Wednesday.</p>
+<p>Justin and I spent most of Tuesday studying for our midterm on Wednesday.</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072934126/"><img src="http://farm5.static.flickr.com/4089/5072934126_6df498ee08.jpg" alt="" width="500" height="333" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072934126/"><img alt="" src="http://farm5.static.flickr.com/4089/5072934126_6df498ee08.jpg" width="500" height="333" /></a></p>

 <p>Vinny noticed something funny about a business card I picked up at the local STA Travel.
 They should probably change that caption.</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072334727/"><img src="http://farm5.static.flickr.com/4128/5072334727_579a3c6268.jpg" alt="" width="500" height="333" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072334727/"><img alt="" src="http://farm5.static.flickr.com/4128/5072334727_579a3c6268.jpg" width="500" height="333" /></a></p>

 <p>On Thursday, David Y., Sean and I went to midtown for a Microsoft tech talk.</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072936082/"><img src="http://farm5.static.flickr.com/4086/5072936082_4e9a3283d2.jpg" alt="" width="500" height="333" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072936082/"><img alt="" src="http://farm5.static.flickr.com/4086/5072936082_4e9a3283d2.jpg" width="500" height="333" /></a></p>

 <p>The offices looked really nice, but the talk fell short of a real tech talk.
 It was more of a presentation of the features in the Bing search engine.</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072935500/"><img src="http://farm5.static.flickr.com/4131/5072935500_9f79b9d45b.jpg" alt="" width="500" height="333" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072935500/"><img alt="" src="http://farm5.static.flickr.com/4131/5072935500_9f79b9d45b.jpg" width="500" height="333" /></a></p>

 <p>When Sean and I got back, Vinny, Sean, and I played a few hours of pick up sticks with the set we got at the tech talk.</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072937142/"><img src="http://farm5.static.flickr.com/4087/5072937142_22b935d2db.jpg" alt="" width="500" height="333" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072937142/"><img alt="" src="http://farm5.static.flickr.com/4087/5072937142_22b935d2db.jpg" width="500" height="333" /></a></p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072937822/"><img src="http://farm5.static.flickr.com/4149/5072937822_30b50b6f9f.jpg" alt="" width="500" height="333" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072937822/"><img alt="" src="http://farm5.static.flickr.com/4149/5072937822_30b50b6f9f.jpg" width="500" height="333" /></a></p>

 <p>A beautiful sunset I captured on Friday while waiting for the elevator in EC:</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072337973/"><img src="http://farm5.static.flickr.com/4133/5072337973_d16504f670.jpg" alt="" width="500" height="333" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072337973/"><img alt="" src="http://farm5.static.flickr.com/4133/5072337973_d16504f670.jpg" width="500" height="333" /></a></p>

 <p>Friday evening was Dim Sum night that Jim and Tim organized.
 We had authentic Dim Sum dishes and live performers.
 The event was a success.
 People really loved the variety of foods we had.</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072338547/"><img src="http://farm5.static.flickr.com/4090/5072338547_8745610625.jpg" alt="" width="500" height="333" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072338547/"><img alt="" src="http://farm5.static.flickr.com/4090/5072338547_8745610625.jpg" width="500" height="333" /></a></p>

 <p>Saturday was the start of the <a href="http://hackny.org/a/">HackNY</a> fall hackathon.
 It started with talks by almost a dozen startups.
 They showed off their APIs and datasets and suggested how we could work with them.</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072339043/"><img src="http://farm5.static.flickr.com/4108/5072339043_b51d357420.jpg" alt="" width="500" height="375" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072339043/"><img alt="" src="http://farm5.static.flickr.com/4108/5072339043_b51d357420.jpg" width="500" height="375" /></a></p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072939946/"><img src="http://farm5.static.flickr.com/4133/5072939946_5cea17dd26.jpg" alt="" width="500" height="375" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072939946/"><img alt="" src="http://farm5.static.flickr.com/4133/5072939946_5cea17dd26.jpg" width="500" height="375" /></a></p>

 <p>We then went to the 13th floor of the <a href="http://maps.google.com/maps/place?um=1&amp;ie=UTF-8&amp;q=nyu+courant+institute&amp;fb=1&amp;gl=us&amp;hq=nyu+courant+institute&amp;hnear=New+York,+NY&amp;cid=10569468169288053979">Courant Institute at NYU</a> where we would be hacking all night.</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072941066/"><img src="http://farm5.static.flickr.com/4124/5072941066_faf21e0358.jpg" alt="" width="500" height="375" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072941066/"><img alt="" src="http://farm5.static.flickr.com/4124/5072941066_faf21e0358.jpg" width="500" height="375" /></a></p>

 <p>Columbia had a great showing and we ended up taking up most of the space in a class room.</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072341343/"><img src="http://farm5.static.flickr.com/4124/5072341343_968dc855b4.jpg" alt="" width="500" height="375" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072341343/"><img alt="" src="http://farm5.static.flickr.com/4124/5072341343_968dc855b4.jpg" width="500" height="375" /></a></p>

 <p>After spending more than 12 hours in the same room:</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072942580/"><img src="http://farm5.static.flickr.com/4113/5072942580_b9e7f1ef98.jpg" alt="" width="500" height="333" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072942580/"><img alt="" src="http://farm5.static.flickr.com/4113/5072942580_b9e7f1ef98.jpg" width="500" height="333" /></a></p>

 <p>Our project ended up getting really complex and taking up 6 boards:</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072343039/"><img src="http://farm5.static.flickr.com/4133/5072343039_064668e037.jpg" alt="" width="500" height="333" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072343039/"><img alt="" src="http://farm5.static.flickr.com/4133/5072343039_064668e037.jpg" width="500" height="333" /></a></p>

 <p>The sunrise over the NYC skyline:</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072343619/"><img src="http://farm5.static.flickr.com/4125/5072343619_7eec6d6382.jpg" alt="" width="500" height="333" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072343619/"><img alt="" src="http://farm5.static.flickr.com/4125/5072343619_7eec6d6382.jpg" width="500" height="333" /></a></p>

 <p>One of the buildings nearby had pipes on its roof that made it look like an organ.</p>

-<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072944360/"><img src="http://farm5.static.flickr.com/4112/5072944360_5947552826.jpg" alt="" width="500" height="333" /></a></p>
+<p style="text-align: center;"><a title="Untitled by ddrmaxgt37, on Flickr" href="http://www.flickr.com/photos/ddrmaxgt37/5072944360/"><img alt="" src="http://farm5.static.flickr.com/4112/5072944360_5947552826.jpg" width="500" height="333" /></a></p>

 <p style="text-align: center;">The project that Ryan, Hans, Jacob, Andrew, Vinny and I worked on was called &#8220;BarFight&#8221;.
 It was a location based rock paper scissors game.
 The game would pair up challengers based on the venues that they checked into on Foursquare.
 I worked on the icon, graphics and UI.
 Jacob and Ryan wrote all the server side code using SQL and Ruby on Rails.
 Hans and I did the UI using jQueryTouch.
 Vinny worked on some jQuery for the buttons.
 Andrew helped with rules and text.
 This is what the app looked on the iPhone home screen:<br />

-<a href="http://www.arunhasablog.com/wp-content/uploads/2010/10/p_480_320_FA06B80B-0482-4708-AAC6-BB36C89D4F8C.jpeg" rel="lightbox[1139]"><img class="aligncenter size-full wp-image-1141" title="p_480_320_FA06B80B-0482-4708-AAC6-BB36C89D4F8C.jpeg" src="http://www.arunhasablog.com/wp-content/uploads/2010/10/p_480_320_FA06B80B-0482-4708-AAC6-BB36C89D4F8C.jpeg" alt="" width="320" height="480" /></a></p>
+<a href="http://www.arunhasablog.com/wp-content/uploads/2010/10/p_480_320_FA06B80B-0482-4708-AAC6-BB36C89D4F8C.jpeg" rel="lightbox[1139]"><img class="aligncenter size-full wp-image-1141" title="p_480_320_FA06B80B-0482-4708-AAC6-BB36C89D4F8C.jpeg" alt="" src="http://www.arunhasablog.com/wp-content/uploads/2010/10/p_480_320_FA06B80B-0482-4708-AAC6-BB36C89D4F8C.jpeg" width="320" height="480" /></a></p>

 <p style="text-align: center;">This is what the app looked like:<br />

-<a href="http://www.arunhasablog.com/wp-content/uploads/2010/10/p_480_320_310B0444-2987-4092-8661-B59D366FFC65.jpeg" rel="lightbox[1139]"><img class="aligncenter size-full wp-image-1142" title="p_480_320_310B0444-2987-4092-8661-B59D366FFC65.jpeg" src="http://www.arunhasablog.com/wp-content/uploads/2010/10/p_480_320_310B0444-2987-4092-8661-B59D366FFC65.jpeg" alt="" width="320" height="480" /></a></p>
+<a href="http://www.arunhasablog.com/wp-content/uploads/2010/10/p_480_320_310B0444-2987-4092-8661-B59D366FFC65.jpeg" rel="lightbox[1139]"><img class="aligncenter size-full wp-image-1142" title="p_480_320_310B0444-2987-4092-8661-B59D366FFC65.jpeg" alt="" src="http://www.arunhasablog.com/wp-content/uploads/2010/10/p_480_320_310B0444-2987-4092-8661-B59D366FFC65.jpeg" width="320" height="480" /></a></p>

 <p>Unfortunately, we could not get the app to work.
 We didn&#8217;t have a good enough variety of abilities and hit a few major setbacks.
 I can&#8217;t wait to try harder and make something that works when the next hackathon comes around.</p>